 Davee Media Library

-The Bienen Contemporary/Early Vocal Ensemble performs an arrangement of Northwestern's "Alma Mater" for the 2020 Virtual Convocation.
+The Bienen Contemporary/Early Vocal Ensemble performs an arrangement of Northwestern's "Alma Mater."
+This video premiered during the 2020 Virtual Convocation.

 The Northwestern University Symphony Orchestra—together with the Bienen Contemporary/Early Vocal Ensemble, University Chorale, and Northwestern Alumni Choir in its performance debut—present Beethoven’s Ninth Symphony.